John Dillon: Uncompromising stand for peace

 With the outbreak of the Great War Dillon accepted Redmond's decision to follow Britain's support of the Allied war effort, but he abstained from recruiting for the Irish divisions.
 The 1916 Rising took the Irish Party by surprise.
 He intervened with David Lloyd George to halt the 90 sentences of execution pronounced by "field court-martial" (in camera without defence or jury) under martial law by General Maxwell after he declared the rebellion "treason in time of war".
 He told Scott his party must support Conscription or lose the election.
 But on 10 January, they did just that "to make their protest" with Lib-Lab assistance.
 Dillon insisted that if they went ahead they would "fill the whole country" with the same type of radicals, as opposed to imprisonment.
 This would leave the radicals with as many supporters as could "fit in a single gaol cell".
 He attacked the Government in the House of Commons and declared that the rebels were "wrong", but had fought "a clean fight".
-Intervention to halt the executions after 15th; an unbridgeable chasm in Anglo-Irish relations.
+Intervention to halt the executions after the 15th; an unbridgeable chasm in Anglo-Irish relations.
 The secret trials and executions had changed public opinion into sympathy for the rebels.
 He was involved in May 1916 with Lloyd George's futile attempt to implement Home Rule after the Rising, which failed in July on the issue of the exclusion or not of Ulster.
 He declined a nomination to the Irish Convention on Home Rule in 1917.